rVnPower/pixivfe/doc/hosting/obtaining-pixivfe-token.md

 ## Additional notes

-- The token format resembles: `123456_AaBbccDDeeFFggHHIiJjkkllmMnnooPP`
+- The token looks like this: `123456_AaBbccDDeeFFggHHIiJjkkllmMnnooPP`
     - The underscore separates your **member ID (left side)** from a **random string (right side)**
 - Logging out of Pixiv will reset the token.
 Always verify your token is current before reporting issues.
-- Some Chrome-related content was sourced from [Nandaka's guide](https://github.com/Nandaka/PixivUtil2/wiki#pixiv-login-using-cookie).
+- Guides for Chrome was taken from [Nandaka's guide on logging in with cookies](https://github.com/Nandaka/PixivUtil2/wiki#pixiv-login-using-cookie).